 Aurora Borealis above the Reykjavik City

-TOP LOCATIONS TO SEE THE NORTHERN LIGHTS IN REYKJAVIK
+BEST PLACE TO SEE NORTHERN LIGHTS IN REYKJAVIK

-Although light pollution in Reykjavik is reduced down to a minimum, the effect is undeniably stronger when you get to see the Northern Lights surrounded by complete darkness.
-Your best shot are parks and other places with no nearby lights.
+What is the best place in Reykjavik to see the Northern Lights?
+Although light pollution in Reykjavik is reduced to a minimum, the effect is undeniably stronger when you get to see the Northern Lights surrounded by complete darkness.
+Your best shot to see the northern lights in Reykjavik are parks and other places with no nearby lights.
 Alternatively, here are some locations around Reykjavik you can drive to in 30 minutes or less and settle down for a spectacular show in the sky.

 Northern Lights and city lights in Reykjavik